autowarefoundation/autoware-documentation/docs/tutorials/integrating-autoware/creating-maps/pointcloud-map-pre-processing/index.md

   </figcaption>
 </figure>

-- After the subsampling process is finished, you should select pointcloud on the DB Tree panel as well.
+- Once the subsampling process is finished, you should select pointcloud on the DB Tree panel as well.

 <figure markdown>
   ![db-tree-panel](images/subsampled-map.png){ align=center width="360" }